Maluuba/nlg-eval/README.md

 # export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES

 # Download required data and external code files.
-# If you don't like the default (~/.cache/nlgeval), specify a path instead of "default"
+# If you don't like the default path (~/.cache/nlgeval), specify a path instead of "default"
 # The download path is stored in ~/.config/nlgeval/rc.json
 nlg-eval --setup default
 ```